Compaq Presario V6000Z CTO Notebook PC support

 - Connect the PC to an AC power supply.
 Do not disrupt the power supply during the installation process.

 - If you have a high-speed Internet connection such as DSL or cable modem, connect the PC to the Internet using an Ethernet or USB cable.
 The installer automatically downloads and applies updates from Microsoft and HP during installation.

 - If you do not have a wired high-speed Internet connection during the installation, Vista cannot install the latest updates from Microsoft and HP.
 After the installation is complete, go to microsoft.com to download the latest updates from Microsoft.
 Then get the HP updates using the HP Update utility.

 - Disconnect any printers, external storage devices, and all other peripheral devices from the PC.
 Once Vista is installed, you may reconnect the devices, one at a time, and allow the PC to install the necessary drivers and programs.
 Upgraded printer and peripheral drivers may be required.

 - When prompted, select the option for a clean installation not an upgrade to Vista.
 A clean installation deletes all files on the hard drive and installs only the required applications.
 Do not choose the upgrade option.

-Download and start the HP Vista Upgrade Utility
+Start the HP Upgrade Utility from the disk

 Verify that the PC can support Vista